wormhole-foundation/wormhole/whitepapers/0001_generic_message_passing.md

 ## Detailed Design

-The new, generic VAA struct would look like this:
+The following defines the generic VAA version 1 struct:

 ```go
 // VAA is a verifiable action approval of the Wormhole protocol.